• ABC Details

 Time Commitments:

 Panel members are only required if there is a disciplinary matter or upon the call of the Chair.
 A disciplinary matter will require approximately one week of dedicated time (hearing, deliberations and writing of the decision).
+Training will be provided when the need for an adjudication tribunal has been identified.

 Term: